Five Car Care Myths You Should Know

 · You need to change your engine oil every 5000 km.
 If you follow the recommendations in the vehicle manufacturer’s manual you can’t go wrong.
 Normal driving conditions for some vehicles means you can travel at least 10,000 km before the need for an oil change.
 Talk to your mechanic to confirm your particular vehicle requirements.

 · Always inflate your tyres to the level shown on the side of the tyre.
 This is not necessarily correct and you are better advised to follow your vehicle manufacturer’s recommendations.
-These are usually printed in the handbook that came with your vehicle and are sometimes located on plates inside the rim of the doorframe.
+These are usually printed in the handbook that came with your vehicle and are sometimes located on plates inside the rim of the door frame.
 If you are in doubt at any point, consult the dealership or your auto mechanic.

 · If your brakes feel a bit spongy, top-up the brake fluid level.
 It is always best to leave brake repairs and maintenance to a specialist.
 Never attempt to adjust the brake fluid level yourself and always have it serviced professionally.
 At the first sign of any brake problems go to your service station.

 · Always let your engine warm up for five minutes before you start driving.
 Modern vehicles do not require a warm-up period before you can start driving.
 This is only going to waste fuel.
-You will find that a modern engine will reach its efficiency quite quickly and fuel economy and performance will be maximised almost from the point of starting out.
+You will find that a modern engine will reach its efficiency quite quickly and fuel economy and performance will be maximized almost from the point of starting out.

 · Don’t waste money on car detergents; use your laundry detergent instead.
 Nothing could be further from the truth, because laundry detergent can strip the wax from your vehicle and exposed paintwork to even more damage.
 Make sure you always use a mild car wash that has been specifically designed for washing motor vehicles.